4gt10/GoogleBooksApp/README.md

 A drop-in UITableView/UICollectionView superclass category for showing empty datasets whenever the view has no content to display.

 MIT license.
-See the [LICENSE](https://github.com/dzenbot/DZNEmptyDataSet/blob/master/LICENSE).
+See the [LICENSE](https://github.com/dzenbot/DZNEmptyDataSet/blob/master/LICENSE) file for details.